bohemianchic/rohingya_osint/README.md

-# A Data-Driven Multi-country Analysis Re rohingya
+# OSINT on Rohingya Crisis (2016-2019)

-This a doctoral research leverages open-source intelligence and unsupervised machine learning techniques to analyse and assess the variation of frames within a dataset comprising social media posts, news reports and government documents surrounding the Rohingya crisis.
+This work leverages open-source intelligence and unsupervised machine learning techniques to analyse and assess the variation of frames within a dataset comprising social media posts, news reports and government documents surrounding the Rohingya crisis.

 ## Abstract